Nathan P. Nasrallah

-Nathan Nasrallah utilizes his experience in complex civil and appellate litigation as a member of the Tucker Ellis Health & Life Sciences Group.
+Nathan Nasrallah represents clients in complex civil litigation matters as a member of the Tucker Ellis Health & Life Sciences Group.

 Nate is a former judicial law clerk to Judge Solomon Oliver, Jr. of the U.S. District Court for the Northern District of Ohio and a former judicial extern to Judge Karen Nelson Moore of the U.S. Court of Appeals for the Sixth Circuit.
 Drawing on those experiences, Nate identifies and focuses on the unique issues and facts that are best-suited to persuade judges.